 It is hard to go past the fact that in the majority of societies, worldwide, menstruation is considered a taboo subject, with women being made to feel dirty or even dangerous because of it.
 Primitive beliefs ranged from anxiety about bacterial spread, to worries that the smell of blood interfered with the hunting of animals.
 The traditional cultures that treat women with respect during that time are few and far between.
 In the West, we have come a long way, yet there is still a perception that women are less “reliable” and “volatile” prior to or during menstruation, which is not a particularly accurate or productive paradigm.

 There is also a perception that women who live in close quarters tend to sync with each other and menstruate at the same time each month.
 Whether or not this is an actual phenomenon, some cultures choose to enact rituals around their periods, describing that time as having heightened spirituality and connectedness.
-Whichever way you feel about your monthly cycle, it is important to know what is going on – what should be happening and what shouldn’t be, so that you can be empowered to look after your own health and know when to seek professional advice.
+Whichever way you feel about your monthly cycle, it is important to know what is going on – what should be happening and what shouldn’t be, so that you can be empowered to look after your own health, know when to seek professional advice, and learn to embrace it as the very special and unique thing it is.

 The Main Reproductive Hormones and the Cycle